-After review of the aforementioned information, the directors stated we should provide programming to employees and students at least annually in addition to current alcohol and drug prevention program efforts.
-We have identified a speaker to add to programming and will include additional programming for our Health Fairs.
-We have updated our policy and procedures to include information about this biennial review along with creating a policy specifically to ensure that biennial reviews are conducted in a timely manner and are fully documented.
+After review of the aforementioned information, the task force concluded we should provide programming to employees and students at least annually in addition to current alcohol and drug prevention program efforts.
+The College held an event where a public speaker addressed students/staff about the impact of drugs/alcohol in addition to printed materials and other programming as part of our health fairs.
+Lastly, our policy and procedures have been updated to include information about this biennial review, DAAPP program components, and a policy statement added to ensure that biennial reviews are conducted in a timely manner and are fully documented.

 1. Description of the progr am elements

-2014 2016 Current
+2014 2016 2018

-Provide students with information on how to receive help for Drug and Alcohol related issues Provide assistance through Counseling and Employee Assistance Program Alcohol Free events on campus Conducted Boynton Health Survey Spring 2013 On campus events must be pre-approved Provide students with information on how to receive help for Drug and Alcohol related issues Provide assistance through Counseling and Employee Assistance Program Alcohol Free events on campus Green Dot training for employees and students for intervention strategies On campus events must be pre-approved Implementation of college taskforce to examine data and to make recommendations for strategies Review of policies to ensure compliance Update policy to include procedure for distribution of DAAPP Information campaign on use of marijuana and alcohol by counseling department Nursing Health Fair included information by an outside presenter on impacts of Drugs and Alcohol
+Provide students with information on how to receive help for Drug and Alcohol related issues Provide assistance through Counseling and Employee Assistance Program Alcohol Free events on campus Conducted Boynton Health Survey Spring 2013 On campus events must be pre-approved Provide students with information on how to receive help for Drug and Alcohol related issues Provide assistance through Counseling and Employee Assistance Program Alcohol Free events on campus Green Dot training for employees and students for intervention strategies On campus events must be pre-approved Continuation of college task force to examine data and to make recommendations for DAAPP events/materials/ programming.
+Review of policies to ensure compliance.
+Updated policy to include procedure for distribution of DAAPP email (AY 2017-2018).
+Information campaign on use of drugs/alcohol by counseling department.
+Nursing Health Fair included information by an exhibitor on impacts of drugs and alcohol use.

-2. Program Goals and Discus ssion of Goal Achievemer nt 2014 2016 Current Inform students of information required by the DAAPP.
+2. Program Goals and Disc cussion of Goal Achievemer nt 2014 2016 2018 Inform students of information required by the DAAPP.
 Students received information through the student planner and through the online report.
 Assist students who are experiencing Drug and/or Alcohol dependency.
-No data available to support number of students who received assistance as Inform students of information required by the DAAPP.
+No data available to support number of students who received assistance as the program for tracking was replaced.
+Evaluate student needs by conducting the Boynton Health Survey Spring 2013.
+Inform students of information required by the DAAPP.
 Students received information through the student planner and through the online report.
 Assist students who are experiencing Drug and/or Alcohol dependency.
 4 students received assistance and referrals for chemical related appointments during this review period.
-Implentation of Americorps volunteer responsible for assisting in determining health needs of students in which to ensure success.
+Implentation of Americorps volunteer responsible for assisting in determining health needs of students in order to ensure their success.
 Focus is on Drugs, Alcohol, stress and nutrition.
-Focus groups are being conducted spring semester with recommendations provided by end of spring.
-Surveying students and staff to evaluate effectiveness of programs Identified needs to focus based on 2017 Boynton Health Survey results.
-Areas identified include marijuana use and alcohol use that prevents students from attending class and academic ramifications.
-Update policies and procedures through review process.
-Updates are completed and will be distributed in March 2018.
-Moctail event which will distribute information about drug and alcohol use handbook, website, Security Report
+Focus groups conducted Spring 2018, recommendations were provided by end of spring.
+Reviewed 2017 Boynton Health Survey results Identified areas to provide information to students on including marijuana use and alcohol abuse and academic ramifications.
+Used this information to develop table tents with informative information on drugs/alcohol use/abuse.
+Reviewed policies and procedures on 09/2018.
+Mocktail event which will distribute information about drug and alcohol use occurred in April 2018, will occur again Spring 2019.
+Speaker 10/2018 survey collected - 252.
+94% found speaker message helpful.
+54% found exhibitor materials helpful.

-3. Summaries of Program strengths and Weaknesses 2014 2016 Current Strengths: Strengths: Strengths: Information on DAAPP Information on DAAPP New policy and is available to students in is available to students in procedure institutes an multiple places: Student multiple places: Student annual review which will
+3. Summaries of Program strengths and Weaknesses 2014 2016 2018 Strengths: Strengths: Strengths: Information on DAAPP Information on DAAPP Policy and procedure is available to students in is available to students in annual review occurred multiple places: Student multiple places: Student 09/2018 as planned.